Lollipop catshark

-The lollipop catshark (Cephalurus cephalus) is a little-known species of deep sea catshark, belonging to the family Scyliorhinidae, and the only described member of its genus.
+The lollipop catshark (Cephalurus cephalus) is a little-known species of shark belonging to the family Pentanchidae, the deepwater catsharks, and the only described member of its genus.
 A diminutive, bottom-dwelling shark of the outer continental shelf and upper continental slope, this species can be readily identified by its tadpole-like shape with a greatly expanded, rounded head and narrow body.
 The large head houses expanded gills, which are thought to be an adaptation for hypoxic conditions.
 This shark preys on crustaceans and fishes.
 Reproduction is aplacental viviparous, with females retaining egg cases internally two at a time until they hatch.
 There is no fishery interest in this species.

 Taxonomy and phylogeny

 The lollipop catshark was originally described by American ichthyologist Charles Henry Gilbert as Catulus cephalus, in the 1892 14th volume of Proceedings of the United States National Museum.
-His description was based on a 24 cm long adult male caught from a depth of 841 m off Clarion Island in the Revillagigedo Islands.
+His description was based on a 24 cm long adult male specimen caught from a depth of 841 m off Clarion Island in the Revillagigedo Islands.
 In 1941, Henry F. Bigelow and William C. Schroeder created the new genus Cephalurus for this species.
 One or more yet-undescribed species of Cephalurus appear to exist off Panama, Peru, and Chile, which differ slightly from C. cephalus in appearance and size.

 Based on morphological and molecular phylogenetic evidence, Cephalurus is thought to form a clade with the genera Asymbolus, Parmaturus, Galeus, and Apristurus.
 However, different authors disagree on the interrelationships within this group; molecular data supports Cephalurus and Parmaturus as sister groups.
+This taxon was formerly classified in the family Scyliorhinidae, but, with most of the other genera previously classified within that family, it is now included in the family Pentanchidae.